AdguardTeam/KnowledgeBase/docs/general/browsing-security.md

 ## What we block

-We maintain two primary filters: one that protects against phishing and fraudulent websites aimed at stealing user credentials, and another that blocks access to websites known to distribute malware, which could lead to data loss, information leaks, or damage to your device.
+We maintain two primary filters: one that protects against phishing and fraudulent websites that attempt to steal user credentials, and another that blocks access to websites known to distribute malware, which could lead to data loss, information leaks, or damage to your device.
 These filters also protect you from websites with various scams and fraudulent schemes.
 For more detailed information, refer to this [Wikipedia article](https://en.wikipedia.org/wiki/Phishing).

 ## Maintaining our filters